The Interpreter (2005 film): Box office

-The film debuted to $22.8 million, coming in at the high end of industry expectations, and finishing first at the box office.
-In its second weekend it dropped 39% to $13.8 million, finishing in second place behind The Hitchhiker's Guide to the Galaxy.

 Critical response

-On Rotten Tomatoes, the film holds an approval rating of 57% based on 195 reviews, with an average rating of 6/10.
-The website's critics consensus reads: "A polished and intelligent thriller, though marred by plot implausibilities."
-Metacritic gave the film a weighted average score of 62 out of 100, based on 41 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Kirk Honeycutt of The Hollywood Reporter wrote: "Thrillers don't get much smarter than The Interpreter."

-Todd McCarthy of Variety described it as "Coolly absorbing without being pulse-quickening."
+Todd McCarthy of Variety described it as "coolly absorbing without being pulse-quickening."

 Awards

 In 2005, the Los Angeles Film Critics Association awarded Catherine Keener as Best Supporting Actress for her performances in several films, including The Interpreter.

 Controversy in Zimbabwe

 Upon The Interpreters release in Zimbabwe, that country's Minister of Information and Publicity, Chen Chimutengwende, accused the film of promoting anti-government propaganda.
 Chimutengwende claimed that Matobo and the fictional Edmond Zuwanie were thinly veiled caricatures of Zimbabwe and then-President Robert Mugabe, and insisted it was part of an international smear campaign being launched against the Mugabe regime by the United States.
 Tafataona Mahoso, chairman of the Zimbabwean state's Media and Information Commission, also attacked The Interpreter, claiming it was "typical of US Cold War propaganda".
 Nevertheless, the Zimbabwe Media Censorship Board found nothing objectionable in the film and approved it for theatrical and video release.